siddhi-io/www/en/docs/docs/config-guide.md

 To enable statistics, the relevant configuration should be added to the Siddhi Configuration yaml as follows, and at the same time the statistics collection should be enabled in the Siddhi Application which is being monitored.
 Refer [Siddhi Application Statistics](../../query-guide/#statistics) documentation for enabling Siddhi Application level statistics.

-To enable statistics the relevant matrics related configurations should be added under `metrics` section in the Siddhi Configurations yaml file, and pass that during startup.
+To enable statistics the relevant metrics related configurations should be added under `metrics` section in the Siddhi Configurations yaml file, and pass that during startup.

 !!!
 Note "Configuring Metrics reporting level."
-    To modify the statistics reporting, relevant metric names can be added under the `metrics.levels` subsection in the Siddhi Configurations yaml, along with the matrics level (i.e., OFF, INFO, DEBUG, TRACE, or ALL) as given below.
+    To modify the statistics reporting, relevant metric names can be added under the `metrics.levels` subsection in the Siddhi Configurations yaml, along with the metrics level (i.e., OFF, INFO, DEBUG, TRACE, or ALL) as given below.
     ```yaml
     metrics:
       # Metrics Levels are organized from most specific to least: